-[Name of plaintiff] must prove each of the elements of [his/her] claim for [discrimination/retaliation].
 In California, employment is presumed to be "at will."
-That means that an employer may [fire/[other adverse action]] an employee for no reason, or for a good, bad, mistaken, unwise, or even unfair reason, as long as its action is not for a [discriminatory/retaliatory] reason.
+That means that an employer may [discharge/[other adverse action]] an employee for no reason, or for a good, bad, mistaken, unwise, or even unfair reason, as long as its action is not for a [discriminatory/retaliatory] reason.